egrosdou01/blog.grosdouli.dev/blog/2025-01-06-sveltos-what's-new/sveltos-what's-new-part-2.md

 date: 2025-01-23
 image: ./sveltos_logo.jpg
 description: Sveltos post-update release feedback - Part 2 - Initial thoughts and observations on the latest release.
-tags: [sveltos,open-source,beginner-guide,"2025"]
+tags: [sveltos,open-source,beginner-guide]
 ---

 ## Introduction

-In [Part 1](sveltos-what's-new-part-1.md) of the series, we demonstrated how to install [Sveltos](https://github.com/projectsveltos) on a Kubernetes **management** cluster, deploy [Kyverno](https://kyverno.io/docs/) and afterwards use the [sveltosctl](https://projectsveltos.github.io/sveltos/getting_started/sveltosctl/sveltosctl/), the [Sveltos Dashboard](https://projectsveltos.github.io/sveltos/getting_started/install/dashboard/), alongside the [Grafana Dashboard](https://projectsveltos.github.io/sveltos/getting_started/install/grafanadashboard/) for observability.
+In [Part 1](sveltos-what's-new-part-1.md) of the series, we showed how to install [Sveltos](https://github.com/projectsveltos) on a Kubernetes **management** cluster.
+We also deployed [Kyverno](https://kyverno.io/docs/).
+After that, we used [sveltosctl](https://projectsveltos.github.io/sveltos/getting_started/sveltosctl/sveltosctl/), the [Sveltos Dashboard](https://projectsveltos.github.io/sveltos/getting_started/install/dashboard/), and the [Grafana Dashboard](https://projectsveltos.github.io/sveltos/getting_started/install/grafanadashboard/) for observability.
 In today's post, we will take the next step and talk about the `Dry-run` feature, how to express a Sveltos `ClusterProfile` as a `template` and what the latest `templateResourceRefs` are.
 <!--truncate-->

 ## Pre-requisites